[Updated: 9th May 2023]

 #2 – Thesaurus.com: For researching synonyms

-Now that you have an initial list of search terms, it’s time to maximize this list by adding all the possible synonyms.
+Now that you have an initial list of search terms, it’s time to maximise this list by adding all the possible synonyms.
 Thesaurus.com is the perfect tool for this.

 As you can see in the screenshot, for a word like “finance” the tool also suggests words like “banking”, “investment” and “business”.
 While these keywords are not exactly synonyms of “finance”, they are very much related to the subject.
 Remember, everyone has a different thought process and whereas you would type in “finance”, the next person might just be looking for the same type of app but instead searches for “money”.